top of page

 Etanniṣedhajanya udbhūtāndhakāro māyākhyaḥ||37||

-The resultant (udbhūta) darkness (andhakāraḥ) that is produced (janyaḥ) by means of this negation (etad-niṣedha) is known as (ākhyaḥ) Māyā (māyā) .
+The resulting (udbhūta) darkness (andhakāraḥ) being brought about (janyaḥ) by this denial (etad-niṣedha) is known as (ākhyaḥ) Māyā (māyā).

-Maya is aided by two additional impurities, called:
+Māyā is assisted by two additional impurities, called:

-• And by five kañcuka-s or sheaths, known as : Kalā, Vidyā, Rāga, Kāla and Niyati , which are the contracted aspects of His group of five principal Powers composed of the śakti-s: Kriyā – Jñāna – Icchā – Ānanda - Cit, respectively.
+• And by five kañcuka-s or sheaths, known as: Kalā, Vidyā, Rāga, Kāla and Niyati, which are the contracted aspects of His group of five main Powers composed of the Kriyā-Jñāna-Icchā-Ānanda-Cit śakti-s, respectively.

-निःशेषवास्तवीयं माया सा हि स्वस्य शक्तु मात्रा॥३८॥
+निःशेषवास्तवीयं माया सा हि स्वस्य शक्तेरवभासमात्रा॥३८॥

 Niḥśeṣavāstavīyaṁ māyā sā hi svasya śakteravabhāsamātrā||38||

-This deceitful Māyā is completely “real” because it is only a manifestation of His own Śakti or Power, that is, of the Absolute Freedom of Paramaśiva.
-Because in Parabhairavayoga, Māyā is not indescribable as indicated by non-dualistic Vedānta, but rather it is a real manifestation of the Absolute Freedom of the Supreme Lord.
+This Māyā consisting of delusion is completely 'real' because she is just a manifestation of His own Śakti or Power, i.e. of the Absolute Freedom of Paramaśiva.
+Because in Parabhairavayoga Māyā is not indescribable as indicated by non-dualistic Vedānta, but she is rather a real manifestation of the Absolute Freedom of the Supreme Lord, therefore Māyā herself acts like a veil placed by the Supreme Self on Himself, as it were —since there is no other Self besides Himself—, in order to produce differences/duality, no doubt about it.

 Samāsena parabhairavayoge na kiñcinmohātmakaviśvaṁ vidyate'sya viśvasyāśeṣatāttvikarūpatacchaktyutthitatvāt||39||

-Ultimately (samāsena), there is no (na kiñcid… vidyate) illusory universe (moha-ātmaka-viśvam) in Parabhairavayoga (parabhairavayoge), for this universe has appeared (asya viśvasya… utthitatvāt) from His Śakti (tad-śakti), which is (rūpa) all- real ( aśeṣa ).
+All in all (samāsena), there is no (na kiñcid… vidyate) illusory universe (moha-ātmaka-viśvam) in Parabhairavayoga (parabhairavayoge), because this universe has come forth (asya viśvasya… utthitatvāt) from His Śakti (tad-śakti), who is (rūpa) totally (aśeṣa) Real (tāttvika).

-यत्स स्वेच्छया तत्प्रकाशं त्यजति-निषेधयति ्स स्वयं पुनः स्वप्रकाशं स्वीकरिष्यति॥४०॥
+यत्स स्वेच्छया तत्प्रकाशं त्यजति-निषेधयति तत्स स्वयं पुनः स्वप्रकाशं स्वीकरिष्यति॥४०॥

 Yatsa svecchayā tatprakāśaṁ tyajati-niṣedhayati tatsa svayaṁ punaḥ svaprakāśaṁ svīkariṣyati||40||

-Since (yad) He (saḥ) , by His own Will (sva-icchayā) , renounces/denies (tyajati-niṣedhayati) His Light (tad-prakāśam), it is He who (tad saḥ svayam) will accept (svīkariṣyati) His Light (sva-prakāśam) again (punar).
+As (yad) He (saḥ), of His own Will (sva-icchayā), renounces/denies (tyajati-niṣedhayati) His Light (tad-prakāśam), it is Him who (tad saḥ svayam) will accept (svīkariṣyati) His Light (sva-prakāśam) again (punar).

-स्वप्रकाशे पुनस्तत्स्वीकृत एतन् य मोपलब्धिर्वा नाम॥४१॥
+स्वप्रकाशे पुनस्तत्स्वीकृत एतन् मुक्तिरात्मोपलब्धिर्वा नाम॥४१॥

 Svaprakāśe punastatsvīkṛta etan muktirātmopalabdhirvā nāma||41||